myhe01/mymeet/query/README.md

 Void Method.
 Delets the event.
 Throws EventNotFound exception if the event doesn't exist.
 Throws NotCreator exception if userID is not the event creator or doesn't exist.(surround with try/catch)

 `Query.joinEvent(int eventID, int userID)`
 Void Method. creates an joining event relationship between *userID* and *eventID*.
 Throws EventNotFound exception if *eventID* doesn't exist.
 Throws UserNotFound exception if *userID* doesn't exist.
-Throws AlreadyJoined exception if the relationship already exists. (surround with try/catch)
+Throws AlreadyJoined exception if the relationship already exists.
+Throws AlreadyBanned exception if user is banned. (surround with try/catch)

 `Query.unjoinEvent(int eventID, int userID)`
 Void method. deletes a relationship join between *userID* and *eventID*.
 Throws EventNotFound exception if *eventID* doesn't exist.
 Throws UserNotFound exception if *userID* doesn't exist.
 Throws NotJoined exception if the relationship doesn't exist. (surround with try/catch)